Graduate School of Biomedical Sciences Policies and Procedures

 • Two members must be members of the graduate faculty of the program;

-• One member must be a faculty member of UT Health San Antonio in a supporting area outside the program or a person outside of UT Health San Antonio who is an expert in the field of the proposed thesis.
+• One member must be a graduate faculty member of UT Health San Antonio in a supporting area outside the program or a person outside of UT Health San Antonio who is an expert in the field of the proposed thesis.

-3. The COGS may nominate addition members in categories (b) and (c) if necessary.
+The COGS may nominate addition members in categories (b) and (c) if necessary.
 Nomination is contingent upon the willingness of the designated person to serve on the Supervising Committee.
 The composition of the Supervising Committee should, in principle, provide a group of research scientists who constitute an important resource to the candidate and their thesis research.
 The committee functions are, with the supervising professor, to provide feedback and guidance to the candidate to ensure progression towards their degree in a timely manner.
 Specific responsibilities include critique and approval or denial of a candidate's research proposal; attendance of the thesis defense to approve or deny the degree to the program COGS; and to certify to the COGS that the candidate has, in fact, carried out a meritorious research investigation of the caliber appropriate for a M.S. thesis and, in their opinion, defended it satisfactorily.
-Approval of the thesis proposal and supervising committee: Upon selection of the Supervising Committee, the Research Proposal and Supervising Committee form, must be signed by each member of the supervising committee and submitted via IMPACT to the Graduate School Dean’s Office.
+Approval of the thesis proposal and supervising committee: Upon selection of the Supervising Committee, the Research Proposal and Supervising Committee form, must be signed by each member of the supervising committee and submitted via the graduate school electronic tracking system to the Graduate School Dean’s Office.
 Committee member signatures certify the committee’s approval of the proposal and their approval to serve on the committee.
 A copy of the proposal must be uploaded along with the form.
 The dean (or designee of the dean) will review the recommendation of COGS on the proposal and supervising committee.
 After approval by the dean (or designee of the dean) of the proposal and the supervising committee, the candidate may register for their respective program's thesis course.
 An electronic addendum is required for any subsequent changes in the Composition of the Supervising Committee or research proposal and must be approved by the COGS and the GSBS dean (or designee of the dean).

-4. Supervision of the thesis research: Within one month after appointment of the Supervising Committee, the Supervising Committee shall convene to discuss with the candidate the progress of the thesis research and the projected future work.
+Supervision of the thesis research: Within one month after appointment of the Supervising Committee, the Supervising Committee shall convene to discuss with the candidate the progress of the thesis research and the projected future work.
 At least once per semester, the Supervising Committee shall meet with the candidate for progress reports (written and/or oral) so that current status of the research may be evaluated, and direction of future work planned.
 It is essential that the Supervising Committee be fully informed of the research progress and be able to provide continued supervision throughout, and that the COGS receive reports of the research progress from the Supervising Committee after each of its meetings with the candidate.

-5. Submission of a thesis or manuscript:
+Submission of a thesis or manuscript:

-1. Submission of a thesis: When members of the Supervising Committee agree that the research has progressed sufficiently for submission of the thesis, a draft of the thesis shall be submitted to the Supervising Professor.
+• Submission of a thesis: When members of the Supervising Committee agree that the research has progressed sufficiently for submission of the thesis, a draft of the thesis shall be submitted to the Supervising Professor.
 Additionally, the candidate will be required to upload their thesis into the plagiarism detection software through the learning management system course specifically created by the Graduate School Dean’s Office for the purpose of safeguarding the institution’s reputation and integrity.
 After uploading their thesis into the plagiarism detection software, the candidate will receive a similarity report and score that will help to determine the originality of the work.
 This report should be submitted to the supervising professor along with the draft of their thesis.
 Following discussion of the report with the mentor, recommended changes will be made to the thesis including those intended to lower the similarity report score (if necessary).
 After the necessary edits have been made, the thesis draft will be submitted to the other members of the Supervising Committee for review and recommendations for modification of content.
 It is the responsibility of the candidate to follow the guidelines for preparation of the thesis provided by the Graduate School Dean's Office as outlined in the Dissertation/Thesis Workshop and in the Rubric for Preparation & Submission of the Electronic Theses, Dissertation, and Abstracts.
 If an alternative chapter format is preferable, the candidate must obtain approval for such format from the Supervising Committee and the COGS.
 The candidate also has the responsibility to ensure adequate time for review and modification of the thesis.

-1. The completed Manuscript Approval Form
+• The completed Manuscript Approval Form

-2. A dated notice (letter or email) from the publisher that indicates manuscript submission or acceptance.
+• A dated notice (letter or email) from the publisher that indicates manuscript submission or acceptance.

-3. A copy of the letter from the supervising professor
+• A copy of the letter from the supervising professor

-3. Final oral examination: The Graduate School requires that the thesis be defended by the candidate in a Final Oral Examination conducted by the Supervising Committee; the format in which this examination is conducted (see Options 1 and 2 below) shall be decided by the COGS.
+• Final oral examination: The Graduate School requires that the thesis be defended by the candidate in a Final Oral Examination conducted by the Supervising Committee; the format in which this examination is conducted (see Options 1 and 2 below) shall be decided by the COGS.
 It is recommended that the format be uniform for all M.S. candidates in a specific program.
 All members of the Supervising Committee are expected to participate in the final oral examination.

 Option 1: The COGS may elect to require that the thesis be defended in a formal Final Oral Examination scheduled through the Graduate School Dean's Office and open to all interested persons.
 The following procedures apply.

 Option 2: The COGS may choose a non-public notification due to intellectual property concerns, without public notification through the Graduate School Dean's Office.
-The following procedures apply.
+The following procedures apply:

 A copy of the Abstract, Vita and CV should be submitted with the request for the candidate's file in their department, the Office of the University Registrar, and the Graduate School Dean's Office.

-6. Recommendation for granting of the degree: If the COGS approves the favorable recommendation by the Supervising Committee, the Chair of the COGS shall so indicate by signature on the Report on Final Oral Examination and submit the Report to the Graduate Faculty Council for consideration.
+• Recommendation for granting of the degree: If the COGS approves the favorable recommendation by the Supervising Committee, the Chair of the COGS shall so indicate by signature on the Report on Final Oral Examination and submit the Report to the Graduate Faculty Council for consideration.
 Within two weeks following the candidate's defense, the candidate shall submit to the Graduate School Dean's Office the final electronic version of the thesis in ProQuest as well as submit a final upload to the plagiarism detection software.
 The thesis Approval Page signed by the Supervising Professor and Committee members must also be submitted to the Graduate School Dean's Office.
 When the Report, Approval Page(s), final upload to the plagiarism detection software, and the electronic thesis approved in ProQuest have all been received in the Graduate School Dean's Office, the Graduate Faculty Council will consider the recommendation for granting the degree.
 If the Council does not approve the recommendation, it will refer the matter to the COGS with a recommendation for remedial action.
 If the Council does approve the recommendation, the Dean of the Graduate School of Biomedical Sciences will notify the Office of the University Registrar that the candidate has fulfilled all requirements for the degree Master of Science.
 Upon the candidate's certification by the president, the degree is conferred by the Board of Regents of The University of Texas System.

 Theses will be made available to the public.
 A candidate may request permission from the graduate dean to temporarily delay making the thesis available to the public in order to protect patent of other rights.
 This request must be supported by a written recommendation from the supervising professor.
 The graduate dean in consultation with the supervising professor will make the final decision regarding delayed publication.